 CSC2621 Introduction to Data Science (a course in the DS minor) is a sufficient prerequisite to take this course.

-Generally, CSC and SWE students will meet these requirements by the time they have early entry status.
+Also, CS and SE students will generally meet the following alternate prerequisites by the time they have early entry status.

 Requirement | Quarter | Semester |